danhans42/fpga_booty/README.md

 # fpga_booty

-###What?
+### Say What?

-An simple experiment to see how well a PS1/PS-X can boot from an FPGA/CPLD with minimal connections.
+An simple experiment/concept to see how well a PS1/PS-X can boot from an FPGA/CPLD with minimal connections.
 The PS-X/PS1 can boot from Expansion - whether there is a expansion socket or not.
 Usually this is done by an EEPROM & some PLD (like in the Xplorer/AR/GS).
 EEPROMs need a fair amount of wiring (32 to be exact for 512k).